oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

 ## Task 3: Add the Target Autonomous AI Lakehouse Credential in the Oracle GoldenGate Administration Service

 1. In Cloud Shell, enter `cat ogg-credentials.json`.
 The prompt returns Username and credential values.
-Copy the credential value.
+Copy the credential value and paste it in a text editor to use later.

 2. On the deployment details page, click **Launch Console**.

     ![Launch Console](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/07-01-launchconsole.png " ")

-3. To log in to the GoldenGate deployment console, enter **oggadmin** for User name, past the credential copied from step 1 for password, and then click **Sign In**.
+3. To log in to the GoldenGate deployment console, enter **oggadmin** for User name, enter the OCI GoldenGate deployment password, and then click **Sign In**.

+    > **Note:** If using the LiveLab Sandbox, you can find the **OCI GoldenGate Admin Password** in the **Reservation Information** panel.
+If running this lab on your own tenancy, enter the password you provided when you created the OCI deployment.

     ![GoldenGate deployment console sign in](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/02-02-oggadmin-23ai.png " ")